akkadotnet/akka.net/docs/articles/deployment/akkacluster-troubleshooting.md

 When multiple clusters form after or during a network partition, or none form, it's for at least one of the following reasons:

-1. **Inconsistent [Split Brain Resolver](xref:split-brain-resolver) configuration** - check to make sure that the configuration is _indentical_ on all nodes.
+1. **Inconsistent [Split Brain Resolver](xref:split-brain-resolver) configuration** - check to make sure that the configuration is _identical_ on all nodes.
 If it's not, then two different cluster leaders on either side of a network partition can both decide that they're the leader and down each other.
 This can result in multiple networks forming.
 2. **Inconsistent `akka.cluster.seed-node` configurations** - if you're using a static seed node strategy, all seeds should be listed in identical order on all nodes _including the seed nodes_ themselves.
 Otherwise, when nodes restart they are each going to join per whatever their local configuration says - and if those values vary across the cluster you'll get different behavior.
 Another way to fix this issue is to use [Akka.Discovery](xref:akka-discovery) and [Akka.Cluster.Bootstrap](https://github.com/akkadotnet/Akka.Management) to automatically discover seed nodes; this will eliminate the issue by dynamically discovering the same consistent set of nodes each and every time via the Akka.Discovery mechanism.
 3. **Indirectly connected nodes** - this is [a limitation of classic Akka.Remote](https://github.com/akkadotnet/akka.net/issues/4757) up until Akka.NET v1.5.
 Once nodes start becoming `Quarantined` in Akka.Remote they can no longer receive Akka.Cluster commands, such as `Down` and `Leave`.
 As a result, these nodes are unreachable but also can't be downed externally via the SBR if the cluster leader has quarantined the indirectly connected node or has been quarantined by it.
 The fix for this if the issue doesn't eventually resolve itself is to use [Petabridge.Cmd's `cluster down` command](https://cmd.petabridge.com/articles/commands/cluster-commands.html#cluster-down) directly on the effected node and force it to exit or to terminate the process.
 You an also enable `akka.cluster.split-brain-resolver.down-all-when-unstable = on` to force a cluster-wide reboot if this issue is severe.